What’s a gap year exactly?

 6. Go on a Gap Year Travel Program in Asia

+Planning a gap year can get tricky, especially if you’ll be traversing a continent as large as Asia.
 Here’s some advice: Begin with a gap year travel program.
 That will allow you to get to know the continent and see what places you like.
 While traveling, you can decide your next steps for your gap year in Asia.

 Look at some gap year travel options for Asia below:

-Global Gap Year with Projects Abroad
+Gap Year Programs with Projects Abroad

 7. Volunteer Abroad in Asia